Bob Timberlake's Letter to Home

 Photographs and artifacts from his earliest days — boyhood sketches and paintings, collections of sporting art and memorabilia, including historical decoys and firearms — accompany Timberlake's stories, in his own words, of his decision to become an artist, of hunting and fishing and the love of the outdoors, of those who helped and encouraged him, and of an extended family of friends and loved ones who "brought him up" to realize early on "that it takes only three things," he writes, "to be truly happy: something to look forward to, something worthwhile to work hard towards, and someone to love."

-Published and designed by Nathan Moehlmann, of Goosepen Studio & Press, in Conover, North Carolina, and handsomely printed and bound in Florence, Italy, in a limited edition of 3,000, Bob Timberlake's Letter to Home is a large, full-color art book, nine inches wide by twelve inches tall with 192 pages.
-All copies are quarterbound with a spine of Halflinnen, a fine book cloth, and panels of Tintoretto, an uncoated Italian book paper resembling cold pressed watercolor paper.
-380 copies of the book feature gilded edges of rose gold and a slipcase stamped in rose gold with the Bob Timberlake quill, a presiding symbol in Letter to Home.
+Bob Timberlake's Letter to Home is quarterbound with a spine of Halflinnen and panels of Tintoretto, which resembles cold pressed watercolor paper.
+Of the 3,000 copies, 380 feature gilded edges of rose gold, along with a slipcase stamped in rose gold with the Bob Timberlake quill, a presiding symbol in Letter to Home.